multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 We can create guarded relayed transactions just like we did before.
 However, keep in mind:

-Only the sender can be guarded—the relayer cannot be guarded.
+Only the sender can be guarded, the relayer cannot be guarded.

 Flow for Creating Guarded Relayed Transactions:
 - Using Controllers: